arinamohdnor/SME-Assignment-Group2.3/README.md

 3. Open terminal and direct to project directory.
 4. Run 'npm install -g @ionic/cli' to install ionic commands. (if u haven't installed it)
 5. Run 'npm install --save' to install dependencies.
+6. if counter any error, Run 'npm install firebase @angular/fire --save'
-6. Run 'ionic serve' and head to localhost.
+7. Run 'ionic serve' and head to localhost.